-But then Larry and I moved to central Florida, where many of the individuals surrounding our 55+ community spoke Spanish as their second-or even primary-language.
-Some transplants were not happy.
-“They live in America,” they would grumble.
-“They should learn English.”
+But then Larry and I moved to central Florida, where many of the individuals surrounding our 55+ community spoke Spanish as their second-or even primary language.
+Some transplants were not happy with this.
+According to them, English should be spoken by everyone living in America.

 My attitude, however, was that we were neighbors, and I needed to pick up some espanol.
 When Larry began coaching Special Olympics, I got help from one of the parents, Nelson Nieves, who took time from helping Larry with our athletes to tutor me in some basic phrases.
 Hola!
 Cómo estás?
 (Hello!
 How are you?)
 My accent wasn’t great, but those who heard me say the few words smiled.
 With additional help from Nelson and the internet, I added more basic Spanish words to my repertoire.

 I tried out my newfound learning while shopping.
 On a visit to Walmart, I heard two of the sales clerks speaking Spanish.
 “Hola!
 Cómo estás?”
 I said.
 They responded enthusiastically “Estoy bien!”
 One of the women asked me if I spoke Spanish, and I laughed.
 “Muy poco,” I said.
 “Very little.
 And my accent is terrible.”
 “You were trying,” she answered.
 “So many people look down on our speaking Spanish.
 We appreciate your trying.”